LouisMazel/maz-ui/apps/docs/src/components/maz-btn-group.md

 ## With icons

-Use the `leftIcon` or `rightIcon` properties to add icons to buttons.
+Use the `startIcon` or `endIcon` properties to add icons to buttons.

 <ComponentDemo>
   <MazBtnGroup :items="iconItems" />